ridhimrastogi/Alfred/README.md

   - **Subflows**:

-    - User will ping Alfred using its handle @alfred with some command to create a file.
+    - User will ping Alfred using its handle @alfred with some command/phrase to create a file that contains words **create** and **file**.
-    - Alfred will make create the file on users drive with default options.
+    - Alfred will create the file on users drive with default options.
     - Alfred will then DM user the link to that file.

   - **Alternative Flows**: